Haley vows to stay in GOP race as Trump seeks commanding victory in New Hampshire

 Public opinion polls suggest most Americans oppose a rematch.
 An AP-NORC Center for Public Affairs Research poll in December found that 56% of U.S. adults would be very or somewhat dissatisfied with Biden as the Democratic nominee — and 58% felt the same about Trump as the GOP pick.

-Though Trump has twice won New Hampshire's Republican primary but lost the state in both of his general election campaigns.
-Biden finished a distant fifth in Democrats' 2020 primary before going on to win the nomination.
-In the November 2020 election, Biden won 52.7% of the vote to Trump's 45.4%.
+Trump lost New Hampshire in both of his general election campaigns.
+Biden finished a distant fifth in the Democrats’ 2020 primary before going on to win the nomination.
+In the November 2020 election, Biden won 52.7% of the vote to Trump’s 45.4%.

-Weissert reported from Washington.
-Barrow reported from Atlanta.
-Associated Press writers Joseph Frederick in Franklin, New Hampshire, Mike Pesoli in Laconia, New Hampshire, and Linley Sanders in Washington contributed to this report.